ViktorPontinen/tinytyper/README.md

 Eventname     | Trigger    | Payload
 ------------- | ---------- | ----------
 `animation-finished` | When animation doesn't have any more characters to animate | None

+#### Known Issues, TODOs and Wishlist
+* Whitespaces are not preserved in the text string.
+* `\n` is typed out instead of creating a new line.
+* Add support for pausing and resuming animation.
+* Add support for triggering events on a combination of characters or words.

 #### Contributions